daattali/beautiful-jekyll/capstone/timeline.md

 Partners should feel free to ask us for our standard agreement at any point in the selection procedure.

-#### Students are assigned to projects

-Based on student interest, the MDS leadership team assigns student groups to the projects.
-In the unlikely scenario that there is insufficient interest in a project, no student group will be assigned to that project.

 #### Kickoff meetings

 The students will arrange a date and time with their capstone partner and teaching fellow mentor to have an initial meeting to discuss the project.
+It is common that students sign any required legal documents at this meeting, which means the students should be sent the documents for review well in advance.

 #### Project